Usage Specifications of TencentDB for MySQL

 Database and Table Design Specifications

-- MyISAM is no longer supported in MySQL v5.6 or higher (nor is it supported in official MySQL v8.0 or higher).
-If memory engine is required, it is recommended to migrate your self-built Redis or Memcached database to TencentDB for MySQL, and MyISAM will be automatically converted to InnoDB during the migration.
+- MyISAM and Memory engines are no longer supported in TencentDB for MySQL 5.6 or higher.
+If the Memory engine is required, you are recommended to use TencentDB for Redis or Memcached.
+When your self-built database is migrated to TencentDB for MySQL, MyISAM will be automatically converted to InnoDB during the migration.

 - For a table containing an auto-increment column, a separate index must exist on the column.
 If composite indexing is used, the auto-increment column must be put in the first place.